Legal

 - at submission of a review by a Student;

-- on the first message a user sends in any on-platform conversation.
-Subsequent sends in the same conversation carry a brief reminder beneath the composer rather than a full prompt.
+- on the first message a user sends in any on-platform conversation;

-13.3 Where the version is updated, the next time you take a gated action — publishing or republishing your profile, sending the first message in a new thread, submitting a review — you will be shown the change in-app and asked to re-accept before the action proceeds.
+14.3 Where the version is updated, the next time you take a gated action, publishing or republishing your profile, sending the first message in a new thread, submitting a review, or posting in the forum, you will be shown the change in-app and asked to re-accept before the action proceeds.
 The prompt names the previously-accepted version and the new one so the update is unambiguous.